kmnhan/erlabpy/docs/source/user-guide/index.rst

 Data structures in ERLabPy are represented using `xarray <https://docs.xarray.dev/>`_\
 :cite:p:`hoyer2017xarray`, which provides a powerful data structure for working with multi-dimensional arrays.
-Visit the `xarray tutorial <https://tutorial.xarray.dev/>`_ and the `xarray user guide <https://docs.xarray.dev/en/stable/index.html>`_ to get familiar with xarray.
+Check out the `xarray tutorial <https://tutorial.xarray.dev/>`_ and the `xarray user guide <https://docs.xarray.dev/en/stable/index.html>`_ to get familiar with xarray.